rei-vilo/PDLS_EXT3_Python_Touch/Pico/ReadMe.md

 # Pervasive Displays Library Suite - Touch - Python Edition for Raspberry Pi Pico

-This is an experimental port of the Pervasive Displays Library Suite to Python on the Raspberry Pi Pico.
+This is an experimental port of the [Pervasive Displays Library Suite](https://github.com/rei-vilo/PDLS_EXT3_Basic_Touch) to Python on the Raspberry Pi Pico and Raspberry Pi Zero 2W or 4B.

 ---